why you should adopt a retired greyhound

 If you are considering adding a new four-legged family member to your household, you may want to start at your local rescue or humane society.
 There are plenty of wonderful best friends available at shelters and rescue organizations around the country, including an abundance of one of my favorite breeds of all time, the Greyhound.

 Unfortunately, most Greyhounds are bred specifically for the racetrack, and when their racing careers are over, they really have nowhere else to go.
-There are many retired Greyhound rescue organizations, but sadly over one million of these racers have been euthanized in dog racing’s century-long history.
+There are many retired Greyhound rescue organizations such as The Greyhound Project and Grey2K, but sadly over one million of these racers have been euthanized in dog racing’s century-long history.

 The retired racer is a unique animal.
 Though they are at least two years old when they are retired (and likely three to four years old when they reach the shelter), they often have not been socialized to everyday sights and sounds.
 Patience is required when first introducing your new Greyhound to your family and household, as many of the things there are brand new to them!
 Climbing stairs may be terrifying, and sleeping on the couch is a luxury they may have never even considered (although it’s fair to say that once they find the couch, they’ll be reluctant to leave)!